Our 2024 Beneficiary will be ...

-In 2018, the 3rd Annual Roswell Mardi Gras Ball benefited two very worthy organizations that both work for children in North Georgia.
+In 2018, the 3rd Annual Roswell Mardi Gras Ball benefited a worthy organization that works for children in North Georgia.
 Easterseals North Georgia was awarded $21,000 to provide high-quality services to ensure that all children with disabilities or other special needs and their families have equal opportunities to live, learn, work and play in their communities.
-And Children's Charities was also awarded $21,000 towards the building of an all-inclusive play park in the city of Milton.
-The park will provide a fun experience for children of all capabilities.

 Our 2017 Beneficiaries